 - Bowden style extruder with upgrade option to direct drive extruder

-Laser cutting services are broadly available online and very cheap compared to CNC machined parts.
+Laser cutting services are broadly available online and are very cheap compared to CNC machined parts.
 However, the shape and position tolerances are higher compared to NC parts.
 This will be taken into account.
 Many laser cutting services also offer a service for bending the cut sheets.
 The extra costs are still much lower than for a CNC job.
 Bent parts allow for a more integrated design.

 In this section, I will go into some details regarding the design decisions of the main components.

 All components must be mounted inside the frame to allow the printer to be insulated to trap the heat inside in a later stage.
 The frame will be made out of 20x20mm aluminium system profiles.
-Those are commonly used with 3D printers because of their excellent price to performance ration.
+Those are commonly used with 3D printers because of their excellent price to performance ratio.
 They come in at a few cents/100 mm.
 Taking a look at the corresponding tolerance norm for aluminium extruded profiles you can find the EN 755-9 and EN 12020-2.
 The latter one is 50% more restrictive and profiles are often referred to as precision profiles.
 Profiles following these norms are guaranteed to be at least that precise.